 After the first stop, the chronograph can be restarted and stopped at will without first requiring you to return it to zero.
 This means you can obtain a total time by adding the second time to the first and so on.
 During all these operations, the watch continues to function normally.

-On some Royal Oak models, you must then screw the pushbutton guards back in carefully (clockwise) to ensure the watch remains water resistant.
+On some Royal Oak models, you must then screw the pushpiece guards back in carefully (clockwise) to ensure the watch remains water-resistant and prevent any triggering or unintentional stop.